timmygee/django-richtext-blog/README.rst

 ``class="python"`` to the ``<pre>`` tag in TinyMCE's HTML edit mode so the opening tag would read ``<pre class="python">``.
 For simple command line formatting use ``class="console"``.
-For a full list of class names that can be used, check the list of filters pygments supports at http://pygments.org/docs/filters/ .
-What is listed under **Name** is what should be used as the class name.
+For a full list of class names that can be used, check the list of lexers pygments supports at http://pygments.org/docs/lexers/ .
+What is listed under **Short names** is what should be used as the class name.

 A default css stylesheet ``richtext_blog/static/blog-style.css`` is provided